Asianet News

-Asianet News is an Indian Malayalam language free to air news channel. owned by Jupiter Entertainment Ventures (Jupiter Capital Ventures).
+Asianet News is an Indian Malayalam-language free-to-air news channel, operated by the Asianet News Network, a subsidiary of Asianxt Digital Technologies.
 The channel is based in Thiruvananthapuram, Kerala.
 Asianet News is currently one of the market leaders in the Malayalam television news sector.

-Frank P. Thomas is the Director and Group CFO of Asianet News Network (ANN),Manoj K Das is the current Managing Editor of Asianet News Malayalam Network and Kaushik Ghosh is the Chief Revenue Officer of Asianet News Network (ANN).
-Rajesh Kalra is the Executive Chairman of Asianet News Network (ANN).
-Rajeev Chandrasekhar, a Bharatiya Janata Party Member of Parliament in the Council of States from Karnataka, is the chairman of Jupiter Capital.
-The company also owns the Kannada news channel Asianet Suvarna News and is an investor in English news channel Republic TV.

-Malayalam general entertainment channels, Asianet, Asianet Plus, and Asianet Movies, are owned by The Walt Disney Company India. wholly owned by The Walt Disney Company.
-Asianet Digital Network are wholly owned by Asianet Satellite Communications (Cable television, Broadband & Teleshopping, Consumer Electronics, OTT, Pay television & Broadcasting) Telecommunications Company.
-And Asianet News Network channels, Asianet Satellite Communications Telecommunications Company, Disney Star Asianet (previously known as Asianet Star communications) use that channel's name and logo.
+Malayalam general entertainment channels, Asianet, Asianet Plus, and Asianet Movies, owned by JioStar (a joint venture between Viacom18 and Disney India) presently have no connection with the Asianet News Network channels.

 History

-The Asianet channel company and Asianet cable company were promoted by Sashi Kumar with seed capital provided by Reji Menon.
-Kumar was a former head of Press Trust of India's television division and his relative Menon was a Moscow-based businessman.
+Asianet, Asianet Satellite Communications and Asianet News were founded by Raji Menon.
+Initially, Raji Menon owned a 93% stake.
+A 5% stake was with Raghu Nandan (Menon’s elder brother).
+Sashi Kumar was a paid employee of Asianet and Raji Menon's nephew, whom Menon gifted a 2% stake first, increased to 26% and then to a 45% stake later at Sashi Kumar's request.
+Raji Menon bought back the shares, earlier gifted to Sashi Kumar in 1999 at an agreed price, and took over full control of Asianet.

 Asianet Communications was the first entertainment television company in Malayalam.

 Origins

 Asianet Communications was toying with the idea of a news channel - there was none in Malayalam - for a long time.
 It was with this intention that Asianet Global - their second channel - was launched in June 2001.
 The channel was targeting the huge expatriate Malayali population in the Middle East and Europe.
-However, as it turned out, there were very few news-based programmes in the channel and most of it later gave way to film-based entertainment programmes.
+However, as it turned out, there were very few news-based programmes on the channel and most of them later gave way to film-based entertainment programmes.

 With Asianet Global not fetching returns, the management decided to go in for an entertainment channel called "Asianet Plus" and terminate Asianet Global.
-Midway through the launching and wind up process, there was a rethink and the concept of a news channel was revived.
-It was initially reported in the media that the a news channel will be launched by December 2002.
-The channel was expected have news programmes in the evenings after which there would be a variety of entertainment programmes.
+Midway through the launching and wind-up process, there was a rethink and the concept of a news channel was revived.
+It was initially reported in the media that a news channel would be launched by December 2002.
+The channel was expected to have news programmes in the evenings after which there would be a variety of entertainment programmes.
 Hourly news bulletins were also expected.
 Asianet Global was eventually renamed as "Asianet News" on 1 May 2003.
-Company MD K. Madhavan told the media that the entire channel had also been restructured in the process.
+The company's MD, K. Madhavan, told the media that the entire channel had also been restructured in the process.